Renting a site or dwelling in a residential park

 When the dwelling can’t be lived in

-A frustrated agreement occurs when a dwelling can’t be lived in due to something outside of the resident’s or park operator’s control.
+When a dwelling can’t be lived in due to something outside of the resident’s or park operator’s control it's called a frustrated agreement.
 Some reasons for a frustrated agreement could include:

 - the property has been destroyed by fire